zoffixznet/writing/perl6/20160404-Perl-6-Types--Made-for-Humans.md

 the wind, going down a slope.
 No longer did I have to cram my mind into the narrow slits computer hardware dictated me to.
 I had *data* and I could do whatever I wanted with it, as long as I didn't get the wrong kind of data.
-And when I did get it, I felt off my bike and skinned my knees.
+And when I did get it, I fell off my bike and skinned my knees.

 With Perl 6, you can have the cake and eat it too.
 You can use types or avoid them.
 You can have broad types that accept many kinds of values or narrow ones.